top

 What Is a Letter of Recommendation for Adoption?

-As a hopeful adoptive family, you want adoption professionals and prospective birth mothers to know you are capable and prepared for raising a child.
+As a hopeful adoptive parent, you want adoption professionals and prospective birth mothers to know you are prepared for raising a child.

-To achieve that, you will have the task of choosing a few honest, reliable people you know to write an adoption reference letter on your behalf.
+Part of that is choosing a few honest, reliable people you know to write an adoption reference letter on your behalf.

 Similar to reference letters for a college or job, the letter of recommendation for adoption is to help your adoption specialist better understand who you are.